Sean-V-Dev/CognitiveLattice/README.md

 ## 🔐 Core Design Philosophy

-TokenSight treats input like a **hazmat material** — not because data is dangerous, but because careless exposure is.
+CognitiveLattice treats input like a **hazmat material** — not because data is dangerous, but because careless exposure is.

 - 🔥 **No raw input enters the big LLM unexamined**
 - 🧠 **Small LLM acts as a security guard, deciding what gets passed on**
-- 🖼️ **Encrypted image transmission keeps input cold until explicitly decoded** ⚠️ TokenSight currently uses a basic XOR-based encryption for proof of concept.
+- 🖼️ **Encrypted image transmission keeps input cold until explicitly decoded** ⚠️ CognitiveLattice currently uses a basic XOR-based encryption for proof of concept.
 While it successfully obscures input and verifies decode integrity, it is not suitable for secure production use.
 Future versions will support stronger cryptographic standards (e.g., AES, Fernet), environment-based key handling, and compliance-aware input processing.

 - 🧮 **Chunking optimizes token footprint — no bloated context windows**
 - 🧬 **Redaction rules allow for selective privacy: redact, truncate, or reject**